idyakov/Terraform_AWS_ECS_cluster/README.md

 7. Autoscaling group that automate availability of our EC2 instances<br />
 8. The subnets distributing into two divided AZ<br />
 <br />
-In this repository, each file is distributed to better defining what we want to build (or change)<br />
+In this repository, each file is distributed to better defining what we want to build (or change).<br />
-The file variables allow changing the capacity of the desired configuration for the infrastracture<br />
+The file variables allow changing the capacity of the desired configuration for the infrastracture.<br />

 ## How to create the infrastructure?<br />
 git clone github.com/idyakov/Terraform-AWS-ECS-cluster<br />